 - Do the dishes or chores in silence

 - Drive with the radio off

-I can give you a list a mile long of books I think you should read.
-I’m not going to do that.
-If you like to read, you already know what kind of books you like.
+I can give you a mile-long list of books that I think you should read.
+But I’m not going to do that.
+If you like to read, you already know what makes a good book.
 Just make sure you read stuff you do like.
 And if you don’t like it stop reading it.
-IT took me a while to be ok with that one.
+It took me a while to be ok with that one.

-As well as keeping hydrated, getting enough sleep is also pretty vital.
-It can be hard to tell how much sleep you really need, but for most adults, 7-8 hours is just right.
+As well as keeping hydrated, getting a good night’s sleep is also pretty vital.
+And it’s one of the first things you can do that will make a big difference.
+It can be hard to tell how much is enough sleep, but for most adults, 7-8 hours is just right.
 And I think by now you’ve learned that you can’t catch up on sleep.
 So trying to wake up and go to sleep around the same times, regardless of the day of the week, can be really helpful.

-Visit friends and family or visit a place you love.
+Visit a friend or a family member or visit a place you love.
 For me, my favourite place is the Mornington Peninsula Chocolaterie and the nearby park.
-It’s my favourite place to catch up with my friends that all have kids around the same age.
-There are also a bunch of places I like to visit on mother daughter dates.
+It’s my favourite place to catch up with my friends who all have kids around the same age.
+There are also a bunch of places I like to visit on mother-daughter dates.

 Work towards a goal

 Think about what makes you different.
-If you are really stuck for ideas, reach out to those that know you best.
+If you are stuck for ideas, reach out to those who know you best.
 You might be surprised by what they come up with.

-This isn’t an exhaustive list of self care ideas.
+This isn’t an exhaustive list of self-care tips.
 But there sure are a lot of options and ideas to get you thinking about how you can take better care of yourself.

 Click on the image below to download the PDF version of self care ideas.